kwongliik/project2019/README.md

-# Sains Komputer Project2019
+# Computer Science Project 2019

-Sains Komputer Project 2019
+Computer Science Project 2019

 First, clone the repository to your local machine: